 Isometrics Mass teaches you the 8-second secret to exploding your muscle and strength gains – the same secret Russian spy used to bend his prison bars and rip open his heavy shackles to escape prison.
 Hopefully, you aren’t looking to increase your muscle and strength mass to break out of prison but hey, if you are, this is the way to do it.
-All joking aside, this muscle-building program teaches you simple secrets to bursting your gains starting right with your first workout.
+All joking aside, this muscle-building program teaches you simple secrets to burst your gains starting right with your first workout.
 There’s no magic pill or voodoo spell either; just pure strength-training, but the right kinds.
 So, if you’re ready to get more from your workouts, here’s what you can expect from Isometrics Mass.

 What is the Isometrics Mass Program About?

 Isometrics Mass is a strength-building program that uses specific training secrets and movements to give you the largest gains possible.
 It’s a 100% safe program.
-In fact, it’s all about reducing risk of injury and pressure on your joints, making it not only an effective way to explode your strength and muscle gains but also, a safe way to do so.
+In fact, it’s all about reducing the risk of injury and pressure on your joints, making it not only an effective way to explore your strength and muscle gains but also, a safe way to do so.